 Coming to Santorini and not experiencing a wine tour, offering such a colorful spectrum of unique and truly local grape varieties, would be a true loss.
 (Wine & Food)

-Experience the pleasure of enjoying your dinner with local wine in one of the restaurants or cafes, idly hanging above the Aegean, taking in the breathtaking view.
+Experience the pleasure of enjoying your dinner with local wine!
+Relax in one of the restaurants or cafes, idly hanging above the Aegean, taking in the breathtaking view.
 (Hidden Villages)

 Hiking tours through the volcanic land of wonder.
 Discover “the unspoiled Santorini” while following walking paths through wild flowers, lush valleys, ancient sites, and old pathways.
 Meet the locals, savor wine with them, and do food tastings in restaurants and taverns with a choice of three Santorini private tours.
 (Hiking Tour)

 Discover the charm of the traditional villages while taking in the cosmopolitan atmosphere.
-Explore the amazing archaeological sites and museums and learn all about the island’s fascinating history.
+Ultimately, explore the amazing archaeological sites and museums and learn all about the island’s fascinating history.
 (Full Day Santorini Panoramic).

 How to get to Santorini

-The best way to reach Santorini during Easter is the boat.
-That is the only way in which one can discover it gradually and give oneself up, willy-nilly, to its charm.
+The best way to reach Santorini during Easter is by boat.
+That is the only way in which you can discover it gradually and give oneself up, willy-nilly, to its charm.
 Departures by sea are frequent- almost daily.
 The passenger and car ferries start from Piraeus.
 There are direct connections and also lines which link Santorini to other islands.
-Those who are really keen on sea travel can take the irregular services, which afford an opportunity to get a brief taste of very many Cyclades islands both before and after the call at Santorini.
+Those who are really keen on sea travel can take the irregular services, which afford an opportunity to get a brief taste of many Cyclades islands.
+Either before or after the call at Santorini.